nosqlbench/nosqlbench/driver-pulsar/src/main/resources/pulsar.md

       this statement
     * (Mandatory) **subscription_name** specifies subscription name.
     * (Optional)  **subscription_type**, when provided, specifies
       subscription type.
-Default to **exclusive** subscription type.
+Default to **Exclusive** subscription type.
     * (Optional)  **consumer_name**, when provided, specifies the associated consumer name.

-**NOTE**: the single topic that the consumer needs to consume messages from is specified by the document level parameter ***topic_uri***.
+**NOTE**: the single topic that the consumer receives messages from is specified by the document level parameter ***topic_uri***.

-### 1.4.7.
+## 5.7.
 Reader Command Block

-This is the regular Pulsar reader command block that reads one Pulsar message per NB cycle execution.
+This is the regular Pulsar reader command block that reads messages from one Pulsar topic per NB cycle execution.
 A typical format of this command block is as below:

 ```yaml
   - name: reader-block